 Alternatives to InTank’s EVO 13.5 Media Basket:

 Alternatives I see are DIY solutions, such as a solution made from Plastic Light Grid (EggCrate) and zip-ties.
-The trouble with DIY is that it will be challenging dealing with the flow characteristics of Fluval’s stock tank – InTank’s product has a big advantage in this area.
+The trouble with DIY is that it will be challenging to deal with the flow characteristics of Fluval’s stock tank – InTank’s product has a big advantage in this area.
 Also, the materials do have a cost associated with them as well as the time and effort involved.

-I’ve started to mess around with 3D printing and making your own filter media caddy is absolutely a viable option.
-Challenges are the know-how to model the part, the size of the part (The hight is at the edge of what can be printed on consumer 3D printers), as well as the cost of filament.
+I’ve started to mess around with 3D printing and making your own filter media caddy is a viable option.
+Challenges are the know-how to model the part, the size of the part (The height is at the edge of what can be printed on consumer 3D printers), as well as the cost of filament.